RIP Robin Mathews (1931 – 2023)

 Robin Mathews, born in Smithers on Nov.
 1, 1931 and raised in Powell River, graduated from UBC and worked as a producer for CBC Vancouver.
 “We have the privilege to grow up almost in wilderness,” he said, “and we have the privilege to be distant from the centres of power.
 These combine to give us a kind of innocence.
 The genuine multi-culturalism of British Columbia teaches us at the earliest age that we are just people.
 It’s the most beautiful place in the world!”

-Mathews taught at Carleton University for 18 years before returning to teach at Simon Fraser University in the Centre for Canadian Studies.
+Mathews taught at Carleton University for 18 years before returning to teach at Simon Fraser University’s Centre for Canadian Studies.
 He was also in Paris as a young academic in 1968 when the streets erupted with student-led protests and a national strike.
 He collected more than 70 posters and 100 handbills from the turmoil.
 “Nearly ten million went on strike,” he recalled 30 years later.
 “At one point there was a march in the streets of Paris of a million people.”
 By comparison, Mathews noted that the Canadian public had been docile about the management of their economy and culture.
 Mathews believed that “studying the narrow selection of great literary works largely from the two empires, Britain and the States, denies examination of our real selves.”
 An ardent nationalist, he was an outspoken critic of Free Trade and privatization.
 He also argued for the destruction of liberalism in the 1970s as a precondition for creating a unique Canadian identity.

 Book cover for Robin Mathews best known book, co-authored with Jim Steele.